stanbaek/ece387/_sources/Labs/Lab8_LIDAR.md

     pip install scikit-learn
     ```

 1. Download the [`square path Gazebo files`](../files/squarepath_gazebo.tar.xz).
-Extract the file and move the files inside the directory to the `~/master_ws/src/turtlebot3_simulations/turtlebot3_gazebo` directory.
-Ensure the each new directory is moved to the existing directory with the same name.
-For example, the files in the `lauch` directory inside the uncompressed directory should be moved to the same `launch` direcotry inside the target directory.
+Extract the files and move them inside the appropriate directories in `~/master_ws/src/turtlebot3_simulations/turtlebot3_gazebo`.
+Ensure each new directory is moved to the existing directory with the same name.

 1. Return to the ROS2 workspace root and build the package or simply run `ccbuild`.

-1. Open the Gazebo simulation using:
+1. Open the Gazebo simulation:
     ```bash
     ros2 launch turtlebot3_gazebo square_path.launch.py
     ```